 CAST

-function is not case sensitive.
+function is not request sensitive.
 However, this function is capitalized in this document for easier readability.

 The CAST